nuclio/nuclio/docs/tasks/configuring-a-platform.md

 An important part of the function life cycle is to verify its health via HTTP.
 By default this is enabled at address `:8082` but can be overridden by the configuration:

-- `enabled`: Whether or not to listen to requests. `true`, by default
+- `enabled` - Whether or not to listen to requests. `true`, by default
-- `listenAddress`: The address to listen on. `:8082`, by default
+- `listenAddress` - The address to listen on. `:8082`, by default

 For example, the following configuration disables responses to health checks: